Manan0p/Sensai/README.md

 # SensAI - AI Career Coach

-**SensAI** is a comprehensive AI-powered career development platform that helps professionals build resumes, generate cover letters, prepare for interviews, and gain industry-specific insights using advanced AI models.
+**SensAI** is a comprehensive AI powered career development platform that helps professionals build resumes, generate cover letters, prepare for interviews, and gain industry-specific insights using advanced AI models.

 ## 🎯 About SensAI